jscarle/vue3-turnstile/README.md

 ```

 `TurnstilePlugin` installs the `TurnstileWidget` component globally and injects
 default options for all widget props.
-Environment variables override these
-plugin options, and component props take priority over both.
-Options therefore
+Component props take priority over these
-serve as fallbacks when neither props nor Vite environment variables provide a
-value for a `<TurnstileWidget />` instance:
+options, which therefore act as fallbacks for each `<TurnstileWidget />` instance:

 ```ts
 createApp(App).use(TurnstilePlugin, {